Basic Science Training Programs

 The program has an NIH training grant to support both graduate students and postdoctoral fellows.
 Graduate students acquire a broad base of knowledge in biochemistry, genetics, and cellular and molecular biology through the core curriculum.
-Specialized training in immunology and virology is initiated in the first year through the basic immunology course, BBS755 Infection and Immune Response, which introduces students to the scope and relevance of the immune system as well as basic principles of virology and the interaction of viruses with the host.
+Specialized training in IMP is initiated in the first year through the basic immunology course, BBS755 Infection and Immune Response, which introduces students to the scope and relevance of the immune system as well as basic principles of virology and the interaction of viruses with the host.
 Emphasis is placed on experimental systems.
 Further training in virology continues in the fall of the second year with the BBS822 Advanced Animal Virology, a course that emphasizes reading and analysis of recent research papers.
 Additional training in immunology continues in the second year, with courses, seminars, journal clubs and tutorials all of which explore the most active areas of current research.
 Laboratory rotations help familiarize students with current research methods and facilitate the selection of an area of interest and a laboratory in which students can pursue their dissertation research.

 The individual research laboratories offer post-doctoral fellowships.
 Typical fellowships are for a minimum of two years.
 During this time the trainees undertake a major research project under the guidance of the Principal Investigator of the laboratory.
 As part of this process the fellows learn the field that they are researching in depth.
 They are taught how to carry out a successful research program.
 This includes the teaching of methodology, and how to formulate hypotheses, design well controlled experiments and critically evaluate results.
 Fellows are taught how to write manuscripts and give scientific talks.
 They will present their results in seminars to their colleagues, in regular weekly lab meetings, and annually in a departmental seminar.
 There are several high quality seminar series at UMMS and trainees are expected to attend lectures in their area research.
 The fellows typically participate in journal clubs in their home laboratories and also in a Department wide journal club for post-docs and graduate students.
 The fellows often participate in the teaching and/or supervision of students in the laboratory.
 The goal at the end of the training period is that fellows are prepared to conduct an independent research program and to successfully garner research support.